Schumann1237/learning-cpp/README.md

 Welcome to my C++ learning repository 🚀

 This repository documents my journey as I learn and practice in hopes of mastering (hopefully) C++.
 Here you'll find my notes, small projects and exercises that reflect my progress.
+My reference book will be Tony Gaddis's *Starting Out with C++ from Control Structures and Objects* (8th ed.)

 Date & time of opening repository : 14/8/2024, 9:26pm